Yoga as Medicine for Bipolar Disorder and Substance Abuse Disorders: Twelve Pain Management Suggestions To Practice On and Off The MatAug 16, 2014

 Susie’s affluent, educated Hollywood friends did not have the language skills to address Susie’s behaviors in the last couple of years when things were escalating.
 My family was the same when D’Arcy died: baffled and stammering and traumatized by years of suffering and unexplainable behavior.
-Susie and I had communicated via internet in the last few years but the shame that she and her family felt about the disorder overrode the possibility of Susie seeking treatment.
-Shame was generationally engrained and, for them, it wasn’t considered polite to discuss mental illness.
+Susie and I had communicated via the internet in the last few years but the shame that she and her family felt about the disorder overrode the possibility of Susie seeking treatment.
+Shame was generationally ingrained and, for them, it wasn’t considered polite to discuss mental illness.

 Susie is survived by a six-year old daughter.